nodecross/nodex/examples/nodejs/app/README.md

 ...
 ```

-The other is the logs to demonstrate the outgoing message, which the application sends CPU temperature to the other agent.
+The other is the logs to demonstrate the outgoing message, which the application sends amount of freeable memory to the other agent.

 ```console
 $ yarn thermometer